kopepasah/deprecated-less-theme-support/readme.md

 ##Usage

-Enabling Less is similar to adding theme support for post-formats or editor styles, as it uses `add_theme_support()`.
+Enabling Less Theme Support is similar to adding theme support for post-formats or editor styles, as it uses `add_theme_support()`.

 Here is an example: